Getting started with the core device

 Host/core device interaction (RPC)

-Modify the code as follows:
+Modify led.py as follows:

 def input_led_state() -> TBool: